kkinder/GAEStarterKit/docs/tutorial.md

-# GAE Starter Kit Tutorial: Building a simple blog
+# GAE Starter Kit Tutorial

 Think of GAEStarterKit as a common trunk for other App Engine projects.
 It adds the "missing pieces" most projects need, but don't get from the default App Engine SDK, from having a responsive HTML5 framework to letting users login with multiple methods.

-In this tutorial, we'll build a simple blog.
-Why a blog?
-Because that's what every tutorial uses, and it covers a lot of functionality.

 ## Getting Strarted